wp-plugins/wp-members/readme.txt

 = 3.1.1 =

+* Added downgrade function (currently runs on deactivation) to allow for version rollbacks.
 * Added new dialogs functions to admin api, allows for custom dialogs to be added.
 * Added $user_id and $row to wpmem_admin_profile_field and wpmem_user_profile_field filters.
 * Added new api class and api functions.